polkadot-js/api/docs/start/types.basics.md

 - `.eq(<other value>)` - checks for equality against the other value.
 In all cases, it will accept "like" values, i.e. in the case of a number you can pass a primitive (such as `1`), a hex value (such as `0x01`) or even an `Unit8Array`
 - `toHex()` - returns a hex-base representation of the value, always prefixed by `0x`
+- `toHuman()` - returns Human-parsable JSON structure with values formatted as per the settings
 - `toJSON()` - returns a JSON-like representation of the value, this is generally used when calling `JSON.stringify(...)` on the value
 - `toString()` - returns a string representation, in some cases this performs additional encoding, i.e. for `Address`, `AccountId` and `AccountIndex` it will encode to the ss58 address
 - `.toU8a()` - returns a `Uint8Array` representation of the encoded value (generally exactly as passed to the node, where values are SCALE encoded)